willemolding/risc0-mixer/README.md

 .
 ├── apps
 │   ├── Cargo.toml
-│   └── src
+│   ├── src
-│       └── precompute_zero_nodes.rs // Utility to populate the precomputed zero notes in the merkle tree contract │       └── bin
-│           └── client/             // App to interact with the mixer.
-This performs the secret generation and proving and interacts with the contracts
-│
+│   └── bin
+│       └── client                // CLI client for interacting with the mixer │           ├── abi.rs            // defines ABI types used when interacting with the chain │           ├── deposit.rs        // deposit logic (spending key generation, tx submission)
+│           ├── main.rs           // CLI entry point and arg parsing
+│           └── withdraw.rs       // withdrawal logic (merkle tree reconstruction, proof generation, tx submission)
 ├── core                            // Crate with common functionality between the client and the guest program │   ├── Cargo.toml
 │   └── src
 │       └── lib.rs                  // exports the `ProofInput` type and encoding helpers
-│
 ├── contracts
 │   ├── Mixer.sol                   // Mixer implementation, this checks the proofs and stores the merkle tree and nullifiers │   ├── EthMixer.sol                // Mixer impl specific to using Eth (rather than an erc20 token) │   ├── MerkleTreeWithHistory.sol   // Incremental merkle tree implementation.
 Modified to use sha2
-│   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program │
+│   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program ├── methods
-├── methods
 │   ├── Cargo.toml
 │   ├── guest